“Courage doesn’t always roar. Sometimes courage is the quiet voice

 The International Association for Suicide Prevention states there are over one million suicides worldwide every year, equaling one death by suicide every 40 seconds.
 In Canada, suicide is the ninth leading cause of death.

 Within all these statistics is HOPE.
 As a society we MUST work towards reducing the stigma, and let people with mental illness know

 You are not alone.
 You are Loved.
+You Belong.